bazaarvoice/emodb/docs/_posts/2014-08-07-quickstart.md

 1. Download the [EmoDB binaries](https://github.com/bazaarvoice/emodb/releases)

+2. Unzip them (typically into `/opt/emodb`).
+I'll refer to the place you put that directory as `$EMO_INSTALL_DIR`.

-2. Run the EmoDB server locally.
+3. Run the EmoDB server locally.
 This will start ZooKeeper and Cassandra locally.

-        $ bin/start-local.sh
+        $ $EMO_INSTALL_DIR/start-local.sh
         ...
         INFO  [2012-05-14 19:12:19,802] org.eclipse.jetty.server.AbstractConnector: Started InstrumentedBlockingChannelConnector@0.0.0.0:8080
         INFO  [2012-05-14 19:12:19,805] org.eclipse.jetty.server.AbstractConnector: Started SocketConnector@0.0.0.0:8081
         # Use Ctrl-C to kill the server when you are done.

-3. Check that the server responds to requests (from another window):
+4. Check that the server responds to requests (from another window):

         $ curl -s "http://localhost:8081/ping"
         pong